Research

 The RDY Lab in the Department of Politics and International Affairs (PIA) strives to seek out research opportunities with partners to work on social, economic, and political issues, public policy, and voter sentiment as well as be a resource to the NAU community for research and publications.
 Below is a brief overview of the current projects we are working on and the programs we sponsor for our students.

-We are participating in the the 2024 CMPS survey, which will field in February 2025.
-This collaboration includes over 200 scholars across nearly 100 different colleges/universities.
+We participated in the latest round of the CMPS Survey series, which has been fielded after each presidential election since 2008.
+The Collaborative Multi-racial Post-election Survey (CMPS) Series includes over 200 scholars across nearly 100 different colleges/universities.
 The goal of the project is to build upon the 2016 and 2020 CMPS which was the first cooperative, 100% user content driven, multi-racial, multi-ethnic, multi-lingual, post-election online survey in Race, Ethnicity and Politics (REP) in the United States.
 The survey’s main focus is on attitudes about the 2024 Election and candidates, experiences with racism, policy attitudes, immigration, and personal experiences with civic engagement across many facets of American life.

 Survey results of a pre-election poll of Native American likely voters in Arizona were released on Friday, October 25th.
 This research is funded by the Dr. Richard Young Endowment and the non-partisan political action committee, Citizens for a New Arizona.
 This marks one of the only known pre-election surveys of the Native American community in this election cycle.